Conceptual Psychopathology Lab

 In the Conceptual Psychopathology Lab we are interested in how everyday people, clinicians, and scientists, think about mental difficulties and disorders.

 In the Conceptual Psychopathology Lab we are interested in how people think about mental health difficulties and disorders.
 We do both theoretical and empirical research related to this broad topic.
+We are interested in how scientists and clinicians theorise about mental health problems, as well as how the general public tend to understand them.
 We aim to:

 - Develop new ideas and ways of thinking about mental health and disorder